L-Strobel/omosim/README.md

 You need Java 17 or a later version.

-1. Download the latest release of OMOD (see *Releases* on the right)
+1. Download the latest release of Omosim (see *Releases* on the right)
 2. Download OSM data of the region you are interested in as an osm.pbf.The file can cover a larger area than the area of interest, but too large files slow down initialization.
 Recommended download site: https://download.geofabrik.de/
 3. Get a GeoJson of the region you want to simulate.
 This region must be covered by the osm.pbf file.
 With https://geojson.io, you can easily create a geojson of an arbitrary region.
 Geojsons for administrative areas can be obtained quickly with https://polygons.openstreetmap.fr/.
-4. Run OMOD:
+4. Run Omosim:

    ```
-   java -jar omod-2.0.18-all.jar Path/to/GeoJson Path/to/osm.pbf
+   java -jar omosim-2.2.0-all.jar Path/to/GeoJson Path/to/osm.pbf
    ```

 There are multiple optional cli arguments, such as the number of agents, the number of days, or the population definition.